jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 (4) An order may describe the substance, preparation, mixture, or article by either or both of the following:
   (a) its chemical name, or one of its chemical names:
   (b) a description of the substance, preparation, mixture, or article, in the form that the Minister considers appropriate for the purposes of the order.
-(5) An order must state the date on which the order comes into force, and that date must not be earlier than the day after the date of the publication of the order in the Gazette.
+(5) An order must state the date on which the order comes into force, and that date must not be earlier than the day after the date of the publication of the order.
+(6) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 4C Temporary class drug notice
 [Repealed]